brandonchacon/TimberlineCS/AdvCSAssignments/Projects/Project1/README.md

 Your site meets the following technical requirements (5 points each = 45)

 - Content is layed out in a logical manner.
 Sections and/or pages are clearly labeled
 - Site is easy to navigate.
-All pages and/or sections should include links to different locations within the site
+All pages and/or sections include links to different locations within the site
 - CSS is appropriate linked to a style sheet which is stored in a seperate directory
 - All elements are appropriately styled using the linked style sheet
 - All images are properly linked and stored in a separate directory